Christopher S. McKellar, Board Chairman

 A native of New Jersey, Bill was a successful corporate executive and entrepreneur before retiring at the age of 50 to go into full-time volunteer ministry.
-Bill has served as an Executive Pastor and Missions Pastor and as the 501c3 Board President of Global Partners for Development, Yeager Kenya Group and The Old Borego Pioneer Society.
-He has been involved in prison ministry for over 20 years and teaches today in two prisons.
-Bill has done missions work in Africa, works with the poor and the homeless, works with aging churches and is the Chaplain for the Sons of the American Legion Squadron 853.
-He has an MBA and is currently completing his MA in Pastoral Theology.
-Bill lives with his wife Judy and has 7 children/stepchildren and 9 grandchildren.
+Bill has served as an Executive Pastor, Missions Pastor, and as an Associate Pastor at three churches.
+He also served as the 501c3 Board President of Global Partners for Development, Yeager Kenya Group and The Old Borego Pioneer Society.
+He has been involved in prison ministry for 25 years and serves today as President of Pastors to Prisoners Inc., in Kairos prison ministries in two So CAL prisons and with Kairos Oregon.
+Bill has done missions work in Africa, works with the poor and the homeless, works with aging churches, is the Chaplain for the Sons of the American Legion Squadron 853 and teaches at a Christian rehab center in Oregon when in Oregon.
+Bill also does Grant Writing for the non-profits he works with.
+He has an MBA and has done graduate seminary work in Pastoral Theology.
+Bill lives with his wife Judy and has 7 children/stepchildren and 10 grandchildren.

 Stephen Ross Riker, Corporate Secretary